rhardih/aoc/README.md

 ### 2016

-Day 5 and 14 uses md5 from libssl and thus relies on openssl being installed, as well as pkg-config to set flags.
+Day 5 and 14 uses md5 from libssl.

 ### 2015

-Day 4 uses md5 from libssl and thus relies on openssl being installed, as well as pkg-config to set flags.
+Day 4 uses md5 from libssl.

+## Dependencies

+Install *libssl* and *pkg-config* with Homebrew:

+`brew install openssl pkg-config`